-The purpose of the BMSF funding is to protect 40% of Scholars’ work time for program participation, which includes research activity, training, career development planning, program events, and reporting.
-The following are mandatory BMSF DCTCDP program requirements:
+The purpose of Winn CDA funding is to protect 40% of Scholars’ work time for program participation, which includes research activity, training, career development planning, program events, and reporting.
+The following are mandatory Winn CDA requirements:

 Clinical Research Activity

-Each Scholar shall be mentored by a Principal Investigator at an established clinical trial site and participate substantively in the PI’s active clinical trial (it is not expected that the scholar will have their own clinical trial).
-Research projects must meet the NIH Clinical Trial Definition - A research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.
+Each Scholar shall be mentored by an experienced clinical investigator at an established clinical trial site and participate substantively in the mentor's active clinical trial.
+(It is not expected that the scholar will have their own clinical trial.)
+Research projects must meet the FDA Clinical Trial Definition - research studies involving human volunteers to evaluate medical products like medications, vaccines, or devices for safety and effectiveness.

 Day 1 Virtual Orientation (Mid-October)

-The BMSF DCTCDP Virtual Orientation welcomes and introduces all stakeholders to the program.
+The Winn CDA Virtual Orientation welcomes and introduces all stakeholders to the program.
 The 3-hour webinar is usually held on a Friday afternoon in mid-October.

 BMSF has partnered with the American Association for Cancer Research (AACR) to develop and deliver this 6-day intensive training that increases the reliability, reproducibility, and effectiveness of clinical trials by introducing physicians to the principles of good clinical trial design.
-The DICT Workshop is typically conducted in-person (in-residence) from the first Saturday in November through the following Thursday.
+The DICT Workshop is typically conducted in-person in early to mid-November.

 Community-Oriented Clinical Trialist (COCT) Training (2 Years, Mid-November through October)

 The two-year Community-Oriented Clinical Trialist (COCT) curriculum features comprehensive training in clinical research design, funding, and implementation and in trauma-informed community engagement methods and strategies.
-Scholars will develop and initiate clinical protocols and present them at Annual Convenings of the BMSF DCTCDP.
+Scholars will develop and initiate clinical protocols and present them at Winn CDA Annual Convenings.

 The COCT curriculum has three main components: